Dual Diagnosis Treatment Middletown, CT

 Services provided:

-• Long-term rehab, regular outpatient treatment and outpatient rehab
+• Intensive outpatient treatment services, regular outpatient treatment and long-term rehab

 Veterans Affairs Connecticut Healthcare System - 11.3 miles from Middletown, CT

-Veterans Affairs Connecticut Healthcare System is a dual-diagnosis treatment center in Newington, CT that provides treatment for substance abuse and mental health disorders that include BPD as well as schizophrenia.
+Veterans Affairs Connecticut Healthcare System is a dual diagnosis treatment center in Newington, Connecticut that provides treatment services for substance abuse and mental health disorders that include panic disorder as well as bulimia.

 Address: 555 Willard Avenue, Suite 116-A, Newington, CT 06111 in Hartford County